 MOVICOL Paediatric Plain 6.9 g sachet, powder for oral solution.

-Each sachet of MOVICOL Paediatric Plain contains the following active ingredients:
+Each sachet of MOVICOL Paediatric Plain contains the following active substances:

 |Sodium Hydrogen Carbonate